Federal Income Tax Brackets and Rates

 Rate | Unmarried Individuals with Taxable Income Over | Married Individuals Filing Jointly with Taxable Income Over | Heads of Households with Taxable Income Over |

-There is also adjustments made to the standard deduction with an increase of nearly $1000 for single filers and up almost $2,000 for those married and filing jointly.
+There is also adjustments made to the standard deduction with an increase of $400 for single filers and $800 for filing jointly.

 Filing Status | Deduction |